dvishal485/NTA-Updates-API/README.md

 # JEE Updates API
 JEE Updates API written in javascript to fetch latest data from [JEE Mains Website](https://jeemain.nta.nic.in/webinfo2021)

+## Special Note
+The API is not specifically for JEE Mains only, but for all websites managed by NTA including JEE Mains, NEET, CMAT, UGCNET and many more.
+To make it work, one just need to change the URL in the API files and keeping remaining code unchanged.

 ![Guide for API Links](assets/guide.jpg)

 Must check out [@jee_updates_bot](https://t.me/jee_updates_bot) on Telegram based on this API